-Another factor analysis model focuses on three core factors, verbal, perceptual, and spatial rotation, in addition to g (Johnson & Bouchard, 2005).
-There are also models with less empirical evidence like those of Robert Sternberg (Gottfredson, 2003a; Sternberg, 2000, 2003) and Howard Gardner (Gardner, 1987; Gardner & Moran, 2006; Waterhouse, 2006) that de-emphasize or ignore the g-factor.
+Another factor analysis model focuses on three core factors - verbal, perceptual, and spatial rotation - in addition to g (Johnson & Bouchard, 2005).
+There are also models with less empirical evidence such as those of Robert Sternberg (Brody, 2003; Gottfredson, 2003; Sternberg, 2000, 2003, 2014) that deemphasize g, and Howard Gardner (Ferrero, Vadillo, & León, 2021; Gardner, 1987; Gardner & Moran, 2006; Waterhouse, 2006) that ignore the g-factor.
 Virtually all of the neuroscience studies of intelligence, however, use various measures with high g-loadings.
 We will focus on these, but also include several neuroscience studies that investigate factors and specific abilities other than g.

-1.5 Focus on the g-Factor
+1.5 Focus on the g-factor

-g is the basis of most intelligence assessment used in research today.
+The g-factor is the basis of most intelligence assessment used in research today because it alone accounts for about half of the intelligence test score variability among people.
 It is not the same as IQ, but IQ scores are good estimates of g because most IQ tests are based on a battery of tests that sample many mental factors, an important aspect of g.
-Many of the controversies about intelligence have their origins in confusion about how we use words like mental abilities, intelligence, the g-factor, and IQ.
+Many of the controversies about intelligence have their origins in confusion about how we use words such as mental abilities, intelligence, the g-factor, and IQ.
 Figure 1.3 shows a diagram that will help clarify how I use these words throughout this book.